Our School Direct (salaried) programme is tailored to meet the needs of applicants who:

 The School Direct (salaried) programme is intended for high quality career changers.
 There is an expectation that applicants for the School Direct (salaried) pathway will have a good first degree and must demonstrate substantial career experience.
 ‘Trainees’ on the School Direct (salaried) route are not expected to teach more than 90% of a qualified teacher’s workload and will receive structured training during the programme.
 This will include self-study using online materials.
 The ‘trainee’ will have the same rights and responsibilities as a teacher.

 On successful completion you will be awarded Qualified Teacher Status (QTS).
-It is possible that in some school trainees will also be able to work for the award of PGCE.

 The Roseland Academy is part of The Roseland Trust (TRT) which includes two primary schools and three secondary schools in different geographical locations.
 The Roseland Academy collaborates with Cornwall SCITT in partnership with more than 25 secondary schools in Cornwall, including a Special School Trust and Alternative Provision Multi-Academy Trust.
 At interview, the panel will discuss your placement needs and identify suitable placements accordingly.
 We aim to place trainees within 30-40 minutes of their home, but occasionally this can take longer, especially for those living in more rural areas.